marmelab/react-admin/docs/Buttons.md

 To override the style of all instances of `<UserMenu>` using the [application-wide style overrides](./AppTheme.md#theming-individual-components), use the `RaUserMenu` key.

 See [The AppBar documentation](./AppBar.md#usermenu) for more details.

+## Performance

+The ripple effect can cause [performance issues](https://github.com/marmelab/react-admin/issues/5587) for large datagrids.
+It's possible to remove the ripple effect from within your Material UI theme.
+The [Material UI docs](https://mui.com/material-ui/getting-started/faq/#how-can-i-disable-the-ripple-effect-globally) provide instructions on how to do this.

+It's worth noting that removing the ripple will cause accessibility issues, including a lack of focus states during tab navigating for components like `BooleanInput` and `CheckboxGroupInput`.

+Note: The `disableRipple` was set to `true` in React Admin for a time, but was reimplemented due to accessibility concerns.
+If you'd like to reimplement the static ripple colour effect, you can use the [React Admin's previous implementation](https://github.com/marmelab/react-admin/blob/994079cbca810a2e74d85329e684811645b04ae2/packages/ra-ui-materialui/src/defaultTheme.ts#L31) as a starting point.
+[The Material UI docs](https://mui.com/material-ui/api/button-base/#props) also gives details on how to reimplement focus styles using the `Mui-focusVisible` class.